Estate Planning for Those Near Retirement (50+)

 - Having the right people receive the assets you've worked a lifetime to accumulate and save, instead of the people dictated by the law; and

-Without the right estate plan in place, you will lose control over these critical components of your estate, and the consequences for you and your family for failing to address these issues can be devastating.
+Without the right estate plan in place, you can lose control over critical components of your estate, and the consequences for you and your family for failing to address these issues can be devastating.
 A well-drafted and maintained estate plan, including a Revocable Living Trust, can achieve all of these objectives, while protecting your assets and your loved ones from risk

 The Advantages of a Living Trust

-A Living Trust is a legal document that can be used to allow clients to maintain control of their assets during their lifetimes, even if they become incapacitated and cannot manage their own financial affairs.
+A Living Trust is a legal document that can be used to allow you to maintain control of your assets during your lifetime, even if you become incapacitated and cannot manage your own financial affairs.

-In addition, a Living Trust also allows the client to control the manner in which their assets will be distributed to their loved ones after their deaths, taking into account the individual strengths and skills of each beneficiary, as well as the challenges that each one may face.
-A Living Trust estate plan allows for an efficient administration of a client's estate, saving the client's family as much as possible in professional fees, court costs, and taxes and eliminating the risk of disagreements and disputes.
+In addition, a Living Trust also allows the you to control the manner in which your assets will be distributed to loved ones after your death, taking into account the individual strengths and skills of each beneficiary, as well as the challenges that each one may face.
+Living Trust estate plans allow for an efficient administration of your estate, saving your family as much as possible in professional fees, court costs, and taxes and eliminating the risk of disagreements and disputes.

 Experienced Estate Planning Attorneys

 Chamberlain Law Group concentrates on putting together estate plans for the retiring or newly retired individual who wants to protect their financial future and that of their families.
-Our experienced team of estate planning lawyers will put together a plan that will keep your legacy and your assets intact for both yourself and future generations.
+Our experienced team of estate planning lawyers will put together a plan that will protect those you love and preserve what you have.